QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-09-04-release-workflow.md

 * The working branch to be released should be ```master``` branch.
 If you want to release from the ```develop``` branch (in case that you don't have any new features in develop that you want to release), please make a PR to ```master``` branch first.
 * Run ```make release```.
 This will create a package, release tag version to github, and publish the plugin to ```plugin.qgis.org```.
 * Voila, the new version of the plugin should be published!
 Please check in your QGIS if you can upgrade the plugin without problems.
+* Make a release on Github and highlight all the new features and fixes on the new version